 Maybe it’s because the top layer of a solar panel is glass.
 Or maybe it’s because solar panels look vulnerable up on roofs where they are exposed to the elements.
 Whatever the reason, many people ask “how long do solar panels last?” when thinking about installing a residential solar system.
 It’s a fair question, and people are pleasantly surprised to hear that solar panels have a long lifespan and minimal maintenance costs.

 How Long Do Solar Panels Last?

 And those are some of the earliest solar panels that were produced!
-Technology and design has vastly improved since 1980, so the outlook is great for modern solar panels.
+Technology and design have vastly improved since the 1980’s, and so have the chances that your modern solar panels will last for decades.
 Today, most solar panel manufacturers offer a 25-year warranty on their panels.
-This is one more measure of confidence in the solar panel’s lifespan, but it’s expected that panels will still continue to operate for years to come after that warranty expires.
+This is one more measure of confidence in the solar panel’s lifespan, but it’s expected that panels will continue to operate for years to come after that warranty expires.

 How Durable Are Solar Panels?

 The solar cells inside a solar panel, the parts that are responsible for creating electricity from sunlight, are very fragile.
 That’s why there are multiple protective layers over the solar cells, including the top layer of high-impact glass.
 These protective layers are all put to the test to meet international standards, but many companies test their panels to go above and beyond for added durability.

 During testing, solar panels are exposed to extreme temperatures (both hot and cold), high humidity conditions, strong wind forces, and heavy loads that simulate snow or ice pack.
 They are also blasted with simulated hail; the international standards require that solar panels can withstand 25mm (1 inch) diameter hailstones traveling at 23 meters per second (51 miles per hour).